Quick Yeast Rolls

 But still, I don’t love doing recipes that take a million hours to make or have tons of steps.
 So last Sunday, I decided I wanted to make some homemade rolls, but I didn’t want to have to wait for them to rise several times over the period of an hour.
 I did a search on Google for quick dinner rolls, and I was presented with all sorts of options.
 I finally decided on this 30 minute dinner roll recipe from Kitchen Meets Girl.
 However, as I usually do when trying a recipe, I read through all the comments to make sure I didn’t make any errors that others had made.

 After doing this, I decided to let these rise a little longer, add honey to the dough, and also a butter/honey mixture to the pan and tops of the rolls.
-So, this are no longer 30 minute rolls — closer to one hour dinner rolls — but the extra thirty minutes made a difference, I think!
+So, these are no longer 30-minute rolls — closer to one-hour dinner rolls — but the extra thirty minutes made a difference, I think!
 They were fluffy, yet, somewhat dense (if that makes any sense), and I couldn’t get enough of them.
 They were the only thing that Jack wanted to eat at dinner when we had these.

-I think the honey was a nice tough, as they made these rolls have a little more flavor — you didn’t even need to add your own butter to them while eating!
-They were still dinner roll -like enough that they tasted delicious with the roast, mashed potatoes, gravy, and okra we dined on as well, but they just had a slight sweetness that made them standout.
+I think the honey was a nice touch, as they made these rolls have a little more flavor — you didn’t even need to add your own butter to them while eating!
+They were still dinner roll -like enough that they tasted delicious with the roast, mashed potatoes, gravy, and okra we dined on as well, but they just had a slight sweetness that made them stand out.